it-beard/evo-bot-go/.qoder/repowiki/en/content/AI-Powered Search/Content Search.md

 10. [Technical Deep Dive](#technical-deep-dive)

 ## Introduction
 The Content Search feature (/content) in evocoders-bot-go enables users to search for content within the Evolution Code Club community using natural language queries.
 This document details the implementation of the contentHandler, which orchestrates the entire search process from user input to AI-generated responses.
 The system leverages OpenAI's language models with custom prompting templates stored in the database to deliver relevant, formatted results.
 The feature includes robust state management, cancellation capabilities, and user experience enhancements like typing indicators.
+Recent updates have added search type selection (fast/deep) and improved message preprocessing for better search quality.

 ## Content Search Workflow
 The content search process follows a structured conversation flow initiated by the /content command.
 The handler manages user interactions through distinct states, ensuring a seamless experience from query input to result delivery.
-The workflow begins with permission checks, proceeds through query processing, and concludes with response formatting and delivery.
+The workflow begins with permission checks, proceeds through query processing and search type selection, and concludes with response formatting and delivery.

 ```mermaid
 flowchart TD